–

 Prix Région Sud, Art-o-rama, finalist, sep.
 2023

-Cinna Révélateur de Talents, finalist, Courrier, feb.
+Cinna Révélateur de Talents, Cinna - Ligne Roset, finalist, Courrier, feb.
 2020